USCIS Reaches CW-1 Cap for Fiscal Year 2018

 As of May 25, 2017, USCIS has received a sufficient number of petitions to reach the maximum possible numerical limit (the “cap”) of workers who may be issued CNMI-Only Transitional Worker (CW-1) visas or otherwise provided with CW-1 status for fiscal year (FY) 2018.
 Although the FY 2018 cap has not been set, it is required by statute to be less than the 12,998 workers set for FY 2017.

 We will issue subsequent guidance when the FY 2018 cap is set and when we are able to announce the final receipt date.
 Because the final receipt date will depend on the FY 2018 cap, it is also possible that USCIS will not accept some petitions received on or before May 25, 2017.

 What Happens After the Cap is Reached

-USCIS will reject CW-1 petitions that were received on or after October 15, 2016 and that request an employment start date before.
+We will reject CW-1 petitions we received on or after May 26, 2017 that request an employment start date before .
 This includes CW-1 petitions for extensions of stay that are subject to the CW-1 cap.
 The filing fees will be returned with any rejected CW-1 petition.

-If an extension petition is rejected then the beneficiaries listed on that petition are not permitted to work beyond the validity period of the previously approved petition.
-Therefore, affected beneficiaries, including any CW-2 derivative family members of a CW-1 nonimmigrant, must depart the Commonwealth of the Northern Mariana Islands (CNMI)after the CW-1 validity period has expired, unless they have some other authorization to remain under U.S. immigration law.
+If we reject an extension petition, the beneficiaries listed on that petition are not permitted to work beyond the validity period of the previously approved petition.
+Therefore, affected beneficiaries, including any CW-2 derivative family members of a CW-1 nonimmigrant, must depart the Commonwealth of the Northern Mariana Islands (CNMI) after the CW-1 validity period expires, unless they have some other authorization to remain under U.S. immigration law.